qlik-oss/core-website/docs/tutorials/data-loading/remote-files.md

 Once a connector has been properly configured in Qlik Associative Engine it will be possible to create and use the connector in a `connection`.

-The connector that was configured in Qlik Associative Engine using th `GrpcConnectorPlugins` parameter, was configured with type `s3-grpc-file-connector`.
+The connector that was configured in Qlik Associative Engine using the `GrpcConnectorPlugins` parameter, was configured with type `s3-grpc-file-connector`.

 In a `corectl.yml` configuration file it would now be possible to create a `connection` object like this: